yektaulas/yektaulas/README.md

 Hello :wave:

-I am Yekta Ulas KESIK
-A fullstack developer.:computer:

-I am coding those languages currently:
+Hello 👋

+I'm Yekta Ulas KESIK, a dedicated Frontend Developer with a passion for crafting dynamic and user-friendly web applications. :computer:

+Currently, I'm focused on coding in:

+🌎 React
+⚡ Next.js
+🔧 TypeScript
-:snake:	Python
+🐍 Python
-::earth_americas:: Javascript
-:computer:	HTML-CSS
+💻 HTML & CSS

-With a passion for both personal growth and for software development, I keep learning new languages while sharpening existing skills.
-Ready to apply my passion for coding to a talented engineering team to develop quality solutions.
+With a continuous drive for personal and professional growth, I’m always learning new technologies and refining my existing skills.
+I’m excited to bring my passion for frontend development to a talented engineering team, delivering high-quality, impactful solutions.
+Let's build something great together!
 <!---
 Donatello-Hub/Donatello-Hub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.